qmlbook/qmlbook/docs/shaders/shaders.rst

 The full shader contains now back our image source as variant property and we have left out the vertex shader, which if not specified is the default vertex shader.

-In the fragment shader we pick the texture fragment *texture2D(source, qt_TexCoord0)* and apply the red color to it.
+In the fragment shader, we pick the texture fragment *texture2D(source, qt_TexCoord0)* and apply the red color to it.

 .. figure:: assets/redlense3.png